 What muscles make you run faster?

 Great question.
 Running fast incorporates a range of muscles, and these are the same muscles responsible for slow running, hiking, and even walking:

 You will feel the different emphasis on certain muscles when you push the pace.
 For example, when you do sprints or tempo runs, you’ll likely feel increased tension on your hamstrings.
-Training these muscles to endurance heavier loads will prepare you for faster efforts.
+Training these muscles to endure heavier loads will prepare you for faster efforts.

 Mix And Match!

 How you get faster at running is up to you.
-Use some or all of these strategies in your training schedule to see great results in your 5K pace and longer distance race times—from cross-country to long-distance running.
+Use some or all of these strategies in your training schedule to see great results in your 5K pace and longer-distance race times—from cross-country to long-distance running.